feathersui/feathersui-starling/documentation/help/markdown/scroll-bar.md

 This section only explains how to access the increment button sub-component.
 Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.

 The scroll bar's increment button may be skinned similarly to the decrement button.
 The style name to use with [themes](themes.html) is [`ScrollBar.DEFAULT_CHILD_STYLE_NAME_INCREMENT_BUTTON`](../api-reference/feathers/controls/ScrollBar.html#DEFAULT_CHILD_STYLE_NAME_INCREMENT_BUTTON) or you can customize the style name with [`customIncrementButtonStyleName`](../api-reference/feathers/controls/ScrollBar.html#customIncrementButtonStyleName).
-If you aren't using a theme, then you can use [`incrementButtonFactory`](../api-reference/feathers/controls/ScrollBar.html#incrementButtonFactory) and [`incrementButtonProperties`](../api-reference/feathers/controls/ScrollBar.html#incrementButtonProperties).
+If you aren't using a theme, then you can use [`incrementButtonFactory`](../api-reference/feathers/controls/ScrollBar.html#incrementButtonFactory).

 ## Related Links